03. Descriptive statistics

 4. Latino National Survey

 "Now I want to ask you about a particular child.
 Think about your child who had the most recent birthday and was enrolled in school last year.
 For the following questions please focus on this child."
+Is this child enrolled in public or private school?

-Value Label 1 Yes 2 No Show the answer
+Value Label 1 Yes 2 No -

 5. National Surveys on Energy and the Environment